dieguque/LR-Project/MVP/README.md

 # Minimum Viable Product (MVP)

-## How does different factors affect the global success of a movie?
+## What factors predict the global success of a movie?

 Analizing differents quantitative features like Budget, Worldwide Gross, Domestic Gross, Running Time, and Wide Release.
 We created a model to see which factors affects on the global succes of a movie.